 An increasing number of tour professionals now use hybrids rather than long irons.
 Don’t forget they spend all day, every day working on their game so if they can see the benefit then I’m sure you could too.

-3 Wood vs 3 hybrid – Pros and Cons
+3 Wood And 3 Hybrid – Pros and Cons

-The pros of a 3 wood are the distance you can achieve with the club.
-Both from the tee and from the fairway.
+The pros of a 3-wood are the distance you can achieve with the club.
+Both with tee shots and from the fairway.

 It can also be a great choice from the tee when playing a hole with a lot of trouble.